Aberdeen Ferryhill TMD

 Aberdeen Ferryhill TMD was a railway traction maintenance depot in Aberdeen, Scotland.
 The depot was approximately 1 mi south of Aberdeen railway station.
 The depot code originally assigned by British Railways was 61B, but it was given the code AB latterly.
-Ferryhill Depot closed on 6th December 1987.
-The adjacent turntable and associated former engine shed form part of the Ferryhill Railway Heritage Centre.
+Ferryhill Depot closed on 6 December 1987.
+The adjacent turntable and associated former engine shed form part of the Ferryhill Railway Heritage Centre now preserving the site's heritage.

 History

 In 1987 the depot had an allocation of Class 08 shunters.
 The depot also had two snowploughs.
 Other locomotives usually stabled at the depot included Classes 26, 27, 37 and 47.